 Grab those last bits by brushing yours or someone else’s fingers through your bangs while holding onto them with one hand

-Use an elastic band to braid two small sections – top half on each side – into braids about three inches long.
+Use an elastic band to braid two small sections – top half on each side – into braids about three inches long per month.
 Place these at eye level so they’ll be hidden behind what’s still hanging around in front of you (it should now look like a regular hairstyle!)

-Create a bun and tuck in hair at nape for an instantly chic look to the side
+Create a bun and tuck in the hair at the nape for an instantly chic look to the side

 Repeat steps one through four every day or two until all your bangs are gone!